10 Internet Legends About Snakes

 8 Man carries bitten horse

 It was a story of true love and loyalty, but while the video was real, it had nothing to do with a snake.
-It was a video of Ukrainian strongman Dmytro Vasilievich Khaladzhi, who once worked for the Ringling Brother’s circus and visited 41 US states.
+It was a video of Ukrainian strongman Dmytro Vasilievich Khaladzhi, who had once worked for the Ringling Brothers circus and visited 41 US states.
 On Ukraine’s Got Talent, Khaladzhi successfully hammered nails into wood using just his fists.
-He’s also had timber broken across his back, lifted cars with his legs, and been run over by a truck, with barely a dent.
+He’d previously had timber broken across his back, lifted cars with his legs, and been run over by a truck, with barely a dent.

-Carrying horses is another of his pastimes, but there was no connection to venomous snakes, which would likely be an adder if it was in Ukraine.
-Khaladzhi himself is the subject of several legends, like holding 63 Guinness world records.
+Carrying horses was another of his pastimes, but there was no connection to venomous snakes, which would likely be an adder (Vipera berus) if it was in Ukraine.
+Khaladzhi himself is the subject of several internet legends, such as holding 63 Guinness world records.
 While false, he was the holder of several Ukrainian powerlifting records as of 2018.

 9 Man gets bitten, bites wife